ibm-cloud-docs/power-iaas/manual-PER-mig.md

         If the **Cloud connections** option does not appear, your workspace is already PER-enabled, and this procedure does not apply to you.
 If your connections are listed here, continue to the next condition.

 2. The Direct Link details page displays the message "This Direct Link is read-only".

-   To verify this, complete the following steps:
+To verify, complete the following steps:

    1. Log in to the [IBM Cloud console](https://cloud.ibm.com){: external}.